Chang and Eng Bunker: Family

 Sarah Yates Bunker was born on December 18, 1822, the fourth child and second daughter of David and Nancy Yates.
-Sometimes called "Mrs. Eng", she was seen as the simpler sister and, uneducated, lived frugally and was a capable chef.
+Sometimes called "Mrs. Eng", she was seen as the simpler sister and uneducated, lived frugally and was a capable chef.
 She was also described as the "more portly, fair one".

 Adelaide Yates Bunker, or "Mrs. Chang", was born on October 11, 1823.
 Taller and thinner than her older sister, she was said to have "excelled in personal beauty" and to have possessed a more refined taste.
-It was said that both Chang and Eng favored Sarah; according to a contemporary newspaper, however, "To any but an oriental taste, [Adelaide] was much the prettiest, being, in fact, a handsome and showy brunette."
+It was said that both Chang and Eng favored Sarah; however, according to a contemporary newspaper, "To any but an oriental taste, [Adelaide] was much the prettiest, being, in fact, a handsome and showy brunette."

-Both sisters outlived their husbands; Sarah died at age 69 on April 29, 1892.
-Adelaide died at age 93 on May 21, 1917.
+Both sisters outlived their husbands; Sarah died at age 69 on April 29, 1892, and Adelaide died at age 93 on May 21, 1917.

-Chang's and Eng's first children were born within six days of each other: Sarah gave birth to Katherine Marcellus on February 10, 1844; Adelaide, to Josephine Virginia on February 16.
+Chang's and Eng's first children were born within six days of each other: Sarah gave birth to Katherine Marcellus on February 10, 1844, while Adelaide gave birth to Josephine Virginia on February 16.
 One set of cousins was born eight days apart: Chang's son Christopher and Eng's daughter Julia.
-Altogether, Chang and Adelaide had ten children and Eng and Sarah had eleven; in total, there were twelve daughters and nine sons; two children were deaf, two died from burns before the age of three and none were born as twins.
+Altogether, Chang and Adelaide had 10 children and Eng and Sarah had 11; in total, there were 12 daughters and nine sons; two children were deaf, two died from burns before the age of three, and none were born as twins.

 The twins occasionally attended church with their wives.
 Their children were for some time formally educated, and generally they were seen favorably; a profile of Chang and Eng said the children represented "a credit to their parents and the community in which they live".

 As of 2006, descendants of Chang and Eng's 21 children number about 1,500.
 Much of the extended family still lives in western North Carolina, and the family has hosted annual get-togethers since the 1980s, usually on the last Saturday of June.
 Chang's descendants include grandson Caleb V. Haynes, an Air Force major general, and his son Vance Haynes, an archaeologist; great-granddaughter Alex Sink, former Chief Financial Officer of Florida and the Democratic nominee for Governor of Florida in 2010; and great-great-granddaughter Caroline Shaw, a composer and the 2013 Pulitzer Prize for Music recipient.
 Eng's descendants include grandson George F. Ashby, president of the Union Pacific Railroad in the 1940s.
 The Bunker pedigree contains 11 sets of twins, none conjoined; the first set of twins, Eng's great-grandsons, were also named Chang and Eng.